ajean4/Real-Estate-Modelling/README.md

 5. I sampled the generated data to take a subset.
 A model was fit to the subset, and used to make predictions on the entire dataset.

-Plots were generated to compare the model with observed data.
+Plots were generated to compare the model with the observed data.

 Areas of improvement: